danielmccormick/danielmccormick.github.io/_posts/2019-07-04-learning-from-failure.md

         uint32_t crc;
     } IHDR_t;`

-In additional debugging, we also found we got all other members correct - the only variable wrong was the CRC.
+In additional debugging, we also found we got all other members correct - the only variable wrong in the header was the CRC.
 This bug is not obvious at first, but it makes a reasonable amoutn of sense.

 The way we really called the crc calculation was something like `crc(&IHDR.type, (3*4)+(5*1))`because we were calculating the CRC over three four-byte variables and five one-byte variables.
-We also knew each variable in the struct was the right value, and we were confident in the sizes.
+We also knew each variable in the struct was corect, the size of each variable was correct, and the CRC was correct.
 If you'd like to figure out why yourself, you should stop reading now.

-Fortunately for everyone else, we did the leg work.
+Fortunately for us, a hex dump of the header yielded some more insight.
 It turns out the culprit in this case was [struct padding](https://stackoverflow.com/questions/4306186/structure-padding-and-packing).
-While in hindsight, this is pretty clear, at the time it's easy to neglect that c structs don't guarantee there's contiguous memory by default.
+While in hindsight, this makes a lot of sense, at the time it's easy to neglect that c structs don't guarantee there's contiguous memory by default.

 The fix from here was compiler specific, but pretty straightforwards:

     typedef struct __attribute__(packed) {
         ...
     } IHDR_t;

+This problem also seemed specific to us, since a lot of our peers stored the variables in a "data" member, and to calculate the CRC they copied it all into a buffer.
+Fortunately, we prevailed and produced the correct result.

 ### Cleanup and Debug: